 Point 2.
 Once this formulation of point 1 is confirmed as consensus in IC, it is possible to confirm the consensus on consensus decision : that IC makes its decisions, which are only facilitation decisions, by consensus/consent, which is realistic based on experience.

-A/ - It is the issue of deciding to turn IC into "also" a political body that has been problematic, and this issue is not included in the scope of IC mission in point 1 consensus formulation .
+A/ - It is the issue of deciding to turn IC into "also" a political body that has been problematic, and this issue is not included in point 1 consensus formulation .
 Facilitation decisions are about how to implement and develop the wsf process, and it has been possible to find formulation of consensus for those decisions throughout the 20 years of existence of IC.

 B/ Suggestion of Way forward to consensus formulation: there can be an IC working group formed for clarifying the protocol for such decision making by consensus, taking as basis the brief text about consensus described in the declaration “wsf as open space”, and better describe it